 - Ceases to preen itself

-If your parrot has recently had a fall and is limping, check for broken bones.
-Parrots can be fragile, and a broken bone can escalate into a life-threatening problem.
+Check for broken bones if your parrot has recently had a fall and is limping.
+Parrots can be fragile, and a broken bone can become a life-threatening problem.
 Check for:

 - Misaligned legs, feet, and toes